-As part of the Ujjwala Yojana scheme, the Ministry of Petroleum and Natural Gas gave out 20 million new LPG connections in just 11 months.
-They partnered with SocialCops to track each new installation and ensure that each new cylinder is installed safely.
+As part of the Ujjwala Yojana scheme, the Ministry of Petroleum and Natural Gas has given out 72 million new LPG connections.
+They partnered with us to track each new installation and ensure that each new cylinder is installed safely.

-In its first 11 months, the Ujjwala Yojana scheme gave out 20 million new LPG connections.
+The Ujjwala Yojana scheme has given out 72 million new LPG connections so far.
 However, since all these connections were given to people who had never used LPG cylinders before, it was important to ensure they were installed safely.
 For example, the stove should ideally be away from flammable objects, above the height of the cylinder, and placed on a stone — not wood — surface.

 The first step was training thousands of mechanics across India.
-We trained trainers and officers to build their knowledge about accurate data collection.
+We also trained distributors and trainers to build their knowledge about accurate data collection.

-We aggregated photos of all new connections in a single real-time dashboard, where officials could quickly spot and deal with problems.
+We aggregated photos of all new connections in a single real-time dashboard, where officials could quickly find patterns or spot and deal with problems.

 LPG mechanics were often first-time smartphone users, but they had no trouble with Collect.
 The intuitive UI/UX made training thousands of people a breeze.